-The settings which control the mode of the Export function are contained in the Options dialog.
+The settings which control the export function are contained in the "Export graphics" tab in the Options dialog.

-Export allows you to create an image file of either the graph or the satellite map.
-You select which you want using the radio buttons.
-If you select 'Graph', you have the option to export only that which is currently visible, or to export the graph which is a plot of the entire logfile contents.
-Use the checkbox "All" to make this choice.
+Export allows you to create an image file of the graph and/or the satellite trails map.
+You can select which you want by specifying a file for the Graph path and/or Map path.
+If you export the graph, you have the option to export only that which is currently visible, or to export the graph which is a plot of the entire logfile contents.
+Use the checkbox "Export all graph data" to make this choice.

-You may nominate a size in X and Y. The file format may be .BMP, .JPG, .GIF, or .PNG.
+You may select a size of the exported images in X and Y. The file format may be .BMP, .JPG, .GIF, or .PNG.
 Your settings will be stored and will be the default next time you open this dialog.